red-door-collective/rdc-website/pages/content/blog/eviction-report-h1-2021.md

 ### DATA

 The primary source for this dataset is available in the Public Inquiry System for the Offices of the Circuit Court Clerk in Davidson Co., Tennessee, also known as "CaseLink."
 The data used in this report were gathered from CaseLink and additional data requests to the Clerk's office.
 The data were pulled on and are accurate as of April, 21, 2021.
 Data were cleaned to improve accuracy of addresses and plaintiff and defendant names.
-Judgement information were manually documented from CaseLink.
+Judgment information were manually documented from CaseLink.
 All data gathering, cleaning, and analysis was conducted by RDC volunteers.

 ### LIMITATIONS